-Well, a low-level test case not possible to write based on just one line.
-But I can try for high-level scenarios which you can use to write a test case.
+Test Case For Estimated Time Of Arrival: Well, a low-level test case cannot be written based on just one line.
+But I can try high-level scenarios you can use to write a test case.

-- Total time should be an inclusion of estimated time to complete all the mid-phases like shipping, packing, etc.
+- Total time should include the estimated time to complete all the mid-phases like shipping, packing, etc.

-- Also, we need to take care where one of the phases exceeds the time, total time should get change accordingly.
+- Also, we need to take care that when one of the phases exceeds the time, the total time should change accordingly.

-- If the shipment is not on the track like all or the initial phase itself exceeded the estimated time, it needs to show delay notification.
+- If the shipment is not on track or the initial phase exceeds the estimated time, it must show a delay notification.

 - There should be some failover strategy to identify if the estimation is exceeded.

-- Tracking information like in page tracking by fetching real-time updates from courier partners.
+- Tracking information like page tracking by fetching real-time updates from courier partners.

 - If provided: notification updates like email, SMS, or app notification.